StephanLuis/input-duration/README.md

   <h3 align="center">ChronlyHMS-- Best 'Time Only' Input</h3>

   <p align="center">
-    A 'time only' input that works cross browser in very close imitation of a time input on Chrome.
-Works on Safari without AM/PM modification, time spans up to 999 hrs are natively implemented as well as small time spans to 1 millisecond.<br> </p>
+    A 'time only' input that works on Safari in very close imitation of a time input on Chrome.
+Time spans up to 999 hrs are natively implemented as well as small time spans to 1 millisecond.<br> </p>
     <br />
     <a href="https://github.com/StephanLuis/chronlyhms"><strong>Explore the docs »</strong></a>
     <br />